-What is the Undeclared Major?
+What is the Undeclared-General Major?

-Who will advise the Undeclared students?
+Who will advise the Undeclared-General students?

-When do Undeclared students declare a major?
+When do Undeclared-General students declare an academic major?

-An Undeclared student initially enrolls in a curriculum without a degree program.
-The first two semesters consist of a First Seminar Program (FSP) course, Orientation course, and addition courses that allow exploration while also fulfilling graduation requirements.
-In consultation with the advisor, the Undeclared student will choose courses that allow exploration and eventually result in the declaration of a major as early as the end of their second semester.
-It is recommended that students choose a major by the beginning of their sophomore year with the goal of entering a major by the end of their sophomore year.
+Like all incoming students, the Undeclared-General student will take a First Seminar Program (FSP) course and Orientation course.
+Additional courses will be added to their schedule that allow exploration while also fulfilling graduation requirements.
+In consultation with their Center for Student Success advisor, the Undeclared-General student will choose courses that will eventually result in the declaration of an academic major as early as the end of their second semester.
+It is recommended that students choose an academic major by the beginning of their sophomore year with the goal of entering a major by the end of their sophomore year.

 Can I major in any area at TCNJ?

-Time to graduation?
 Am I able to graduate in 4 years?

 TCNJ ranks among the highest public institutions in the nation in terms of four- and six-year graduation rates.
 Graduating in four years is the expectation for all entering TCNJ students.
-Entering as an Undeclared student does not change that expectation.
-The difference for the Undeclared student is the need to learn during the exploratory period and choose a major in a timely fashion.
-Again, majors with highly structured curriculum and limited capacity are not recommended for the Undeclared student and could lengthen the time to graduation.
+Entering as an Undeclared-General student does not change that expectation.
+The difference for the Undeclared-General student is the need to learn during the exploratory period and choose a major in a timely fashion.
+Again, majors with highly structured curriculum and limited capacity are not recommended for the Undeclared-General student and could lengthen the time to graduation.
 Choosing a major by the start of the second year should provide a four-year path to graduation.
 Situations can vary by student based on academic performance and other factors.